Emchtastic/MuddyTown_MinimumSpanningTree/README.txt

 Syntax: Python processtown.py [-option [parameter]]
 options:
-    -c                      Generate random town and make it current -s                      Display town in standard format
-    -a                      Display town in alternate format
-    -z                      Display current paving plan stored
+    -c                      Generate random town and make it current -s                      Display town in standard format and change current format to standard -a                      Display town in alternate format and change current format to alternate -z                      Display current paving plan stored
-    -r [towndatafile]       Replace current town with data read from towndatafile -w [towndatafile]       Write current town data to file towndatafile using the standard format -q [towndatafile]       Write current town data to file towndatafile using the alternate format -e [pavingplanfile]     Read and evaluate a paving plan for the current town from file pavingplanfile -x [pavingplanfile]     Read a paving plan from pavingplanfile and store -u [pavingplanfile]     Write currently stored paving plan to file pavingplanfile
+    -r [towndatafile]       Replace current town with data read from towndatafile -w [towndatafile]       Write current town data to file towndatafile using the current format (standard = default) -e [pavingplanfile]     Read and evaluate a paving plan for the current town from file pavingplanfile -x [pavingplanfile]     Read a paving plan from pavingplanfile and store -u [pavingplanfile]     Write currently stored paving plan to file pavingplanfile